 The lessons were worth the tired back and the smashed fingers.

-I’d always wanted to build something from stone and a wall surrounding my garden seemed like a good idea at the time.
+I’d always wanted to build something from stone and a dry stone wall surrounding my garden seemed like a good idea at the time.

 I’m a retired specialist plant nurseryman who needs firm boundaries to control his plant collecting.
 If I want to expand this garden, first I have to move 15 tonnes of one of the rock walls enclosing the garden.